dylan-isaac/pydanticai-api-template/README.md

    - [Docker](https://www.docker.com/products/docker-desktop/)
    - A [Nerd Font](https://www.nerdfonts.com/) for optimal terminal experience (optional)

+### Terminal Icons and Nerd Fonts

+The development environment uses modern CLI tools like `eza` with icons enabled (`--icons`).
+For these icons to display correctly in the integrated terminal (VS Code / Cursor):

+1.  **Install a Nerd Font on your host machine** (not in the container).
+    *   The `.devcontainer/devcontainer.json` is configured to use **"MesloLGM Nerd Font Mono"** by default.
+    *   You can download this specific font or another Nerd Font variant (like Meslo, Fira Code, Hack) from the [Nerd Fonts website](https://www.nerdfonts.com/font-downloads).
+Make sure to get a "Nerd Font" version (often suffixed with `NF` or `Nerd Font`).
+    *   Install the downloaded font on your **host** operating system (e.g., through Font Book on macOS).

+2.  **Verify VS Code/Cursor Configuration**:
+    *   The Dev Container setting `terminal.integrated.fontFamily` in `.devcontainer/devcontainer.json` is set to `"MesloLGM Nerd Font Mono"`.
+    *   If you installed a *different* Nerd Font on your host, **update this setting** in `.devcontainer/devcontainer.json` to match the *exact name* of the font you installed *before* rebuilding the container.
+You can find the exact name in your OS's font manager (e.g., Font Book on macOS).

+3.  **Configure External Terminals (If Applicable)**:
+    *   If you use a terminal *outside* of VS Code/Cursor to interact with the container, ensure that terminal is also configured to use the Nerd Font you installed on your host.

+**Note:** If you see boxes (`□`) or missing icons in the terminal after rebuilding the container, it likely means the font name specified in `.devcontainer/devcontainer.json` doesn't exactly match a Nerd Font installed and recognized on your host system.
+Double-check the font name in your OS font manager and the `devcontainer.json` setting.

 2. **Open in Dev Container**:
    - Clone this repository
    - Open in VS Code/Cursor